 Pageant Talent Ideas

 Many pageants are now requiring contestants to perform a talent on stage as part of the judging process.
 This often worries some girls if they can't figure out their talent.
 I promise, even if you think you aren't talented, you have the talent in you.
 You just have to dig down and find it.
-(Read: 5 Steps to Developing Your Pageant Talent)
+(Read: Pageant Talent: The Complete Guide)

 1. Dance There are many different forms of dance for a contestant to choose from.
 Just to name a few, there's lyrical dance, ballet (especially en pointe), jazz, acrobatic, interpretive, hip hop, and twirling.
 When picking which type of dance you want to focus on, look and see what type of message you want to tell the judges.
 Are you trying to tell them about a more visual side of your platform?
 Or would you rather like to show the judges how down to earth and fun you can be?
 Either is a great choice, but picking the best option is always up to you.